 - 1 part apple cider vinegar

-- (**We recommend using the BBQ Brine Injector, pictured below)
+- (**We recommend using a BBQ Brine Injector, like the one pictured below)

 Most of the rub can't really penetrate the meat like some people say it can.
 The only thing that will is the salt, which helps in keeping it juicy and moist.

 I've found that the easiest way to apply the rub is to put it in a large shaker and sprinkle it down onto the meat.
 Now even though it's called a "rub" we don't actually rub it into the meat since that will cause it to cake up and the smoke won't penetrate to the meat as well as it should.
 You want to dust it on then pat it in until you've got all of your meat covered, including the sides.